ga-wdi-curriculum/git-branching/readme.md

 7. Pulling Changes:
   - Now, the Primary student should pull down the changes from the remote repo and work to resolve any merge conflicts

+## Additional Exercise - Branching and Merging Exercise (10 min)

+  1. Create the structure
+     - In ~/wdi/sandbox.
+Create a directory and initialize a new repository
+     - Create an index.html and commit
+     - Fill out html boilerplate and put some elements on the page then commit
+  2. Add some styling
+      - Create and Checkout a branch called "style"
+      - Create a stylesheet link it to your html and add some styling to your page then commit
+  3. Checkout back to your master branch
+      - Merge Changes From our style branch Back into our master branch

 ## Closing (5 min)